Bira/octopus-carnival/_posts/2023-10-16-neverwinter-gauntlgrym-02.md

 The areas detailed in this post have a definite "endgame" feeling.
-Whatever your reasons for coming to Gauntlgrym, if you're here you'll need to deal with the mess of adversarial factions described in this post, finish what Drizzt and company could not, and make sure Maegera stays asleep for good.
+Whatever your reasons for coming to Gauntlgrym, if you're here you'll need to deal with the mess of adversarial factions described in this post, finish what Drizzt and company could not, and make sure Maegera stays asleep.

 This would be a fitting end to a campaign centered on the Heirs of Delzoun, but others might go from here to the bottom of the Chasm as they follow the clues